syncfusion-content/wpf-docs/wpf/installation-and-upgrade/Upgrade-from-trial-version-to-license-version.md

 ---
 layout: post
-title: Installation and Deployment process for Syncfusion Essential Studio WPF products
+title: Install and Deployment process of Syncfusion WPF products
 description: Learn how to install and deploy the Syncfusion WPF component
 platform: wpf
 control: Installation and Deployment